-- Small group or 1-2-1 support at varying levels and for varying amounts of time in the day as appropriate - Access to additional adult support in the classroom - Access to Speech and Language Therapy support from NHS or from school provided source (Communicate.com) - Social Skills interventions and social stories - Visual time tables - Keyworker check in time and at least termly updating of passport - ELSA - Friendship groups and interventions - Access to nurture base at social times - Personalised curriculum which may include alternatives to GCSEs including life skills based courses and Foundation / Functional Skills courses - Personalised arrangements for key transition events - Access to ICT support including voice to text and read aloud software - Exam Access Arrangement reviews and support for Normal Way of Working in class - Referrals to outside professionals if appropriate and with parental permission
+- Small group or 1-2-1 support at varying levels and for varying amounts of time in the day as appropriate - Access to additional adult support in the classroom - Access to Speech and Language Therapy support from NHS or from a school provided source (Communicate.com) - Social Skills interventions and social stories - Visual time tables - Keyworker check in time and at least termly updating of passport - ELSA (Emotional Literacy Support Assistant) sessions - Friendship groups and interventions - Access to Key Stage specific Nurture Base at social times - Personalised curriculum which may include alternatives to GCSEs including life skills based courses and Foundation / Functional Skills courses - Personalised arrangements for key transition events - Access to ICT support including voice-to-text and read aloud software - Exam Access Arrangement reviews and support for Normal Way of Working in class - Referrals to outside professionals if appropriate and with parental permission

-Cognition and Learning - Children with cognition difficulties may learn at a slower rate than their peers, even when learning has been appropriately differentiated.
+Cognition and Learning - Children with cognition difficulties may learn at a slower rate than their peers, even when learning has been appropriately adapted.
 They may face challenges with the range of skills needed for effective learning including concentration, understanding and processing information.
 Some children may have difficulty with organising their work, spelling and handwriting.

-- Small group or 1-2-1 support at varying levels and for varying amounts of time in the day as appropriate - Access to additional adult support in the classroom - In school diagnostic tests to further pinpoint area and level of need: BPVSIII, GLassessment, DRA, Access Mathstest, HAST spelling etc - Referrals to outside professionals if appropriate and with parental permission - Range of interventions that include: Spellzone.com, Rapid Plus and other reading schemes, small group Dyslexia support using resources suggested by professionals, fine motor and handwriting intervention, touch-typing, Maths support using My Maths, Hegarty Maths. - Precision style teaching - Access to Foundation base for small group or 1-2-1 support.
+- Small group or 1-2-1 support at varying levels and for varying amounts of time in the day as appropriate - Access to additional adult support in the classroom - In school diagnostic tests to further pinpoint area and level of need: BPVS III, GL assessment, DRA, Access Maths test, HAST spelling etc - Referrals to outside professionals if appropriate and with parental permission - Range of interventions that include: Spellzone.com, Rapid Plus and other reading schemes, small group Dyslexia support using resources suggested by professionals, fine motor and handwriting intervention, touch-typing, Maths support using My Maths, Sparx Maths. - Precision style teaching - Access to Foundation base for small group or 1-2-1 support.

-- Keyworker check in time and at least termly updating of passport - Personalised curriculum which may include alternatives to GCSEs including life skills based courses and Foundation / Functional Skills courses - Personalised arrangements for key transition events - Access to ICT support including voice to text and read aloud software - Exam Access Arrangement reviews and support for Normal Way of Working in class - Collaboration with external providers such as New Skills Centre, for part of timetable
+- Keyworker check in time and at least termly updating of SEND information passport - Personalised curriculum which may include alternatives to GCSEs including life skills based courses and Foundation / Functional Skills courses - Personalised arrangements for key transition events - Access to ICT support including voice-to-text and read-aloud software - Exam Access Arrangement reviews and support for Normal Way of Working in class - Collaboration with external providers such as New Skills Centre, for part of timetable